telefonicaid/fiware-orion/doc/manuals/devel/subscriptionCache.md

 * Completely delete the current contents in the subscription cache
 * Populate the subscription cache from the database content of each Service (mongo database)

-*Note that the subscription cache refresher thread saves the values of the six special fields before calling `subCacheRefresh()`*
+*Note that the subscription cache refresher thread saves the values of the seven special fields before calling `subCacheRefresh()`*

 A more efficient approach would be to compare the content of the subscription cache to the content in the database during the refresh, but this would mean a lot more time spent implementing the subscription cache refreshing algorithm and this simpler (and slower) approach was chosen.